allansuzuki/lowcode_dashboard/README.md

 ## Low code Dashboard

 Nowadays, more than ever, all the dataset is complex and difficult to analyze only seen the data.
-It's important to filter, select desired components and remove others.
+It's important to filter, select desired components and remove others. <br>
 The information is always changing and driving to business decisions.
-That's why it's important to have a robust tool to analize data.
+That's why it's important to have a robust tool to analize data.<br>
 Here I built an web app **low code** (no HTML, no divs, no reference or formatting problems) to see the aeronautic occurences in Brazil in an interactive dashboard.
+<br><br>

 <img width="921" alt="image" src="https://user-images.githubusercontent.com/80737784/232753465-7d8f5bde-10dd-48f8-85d8-840772b39d5b.png">

 [Link to source code](https://github.com/allansuzuki/lowcode_dashboard/blob/main/acidentesdash.py)